Activity 2.2. DataSkills training program

 • The Alliance Data Partners Landscape Survey was deployed and partnering meetings were held in Spring 2023 to co-produce the DataSkills strategy for Habilitat

-• In Fall 2023, 11 staff members (9 graduates of Habilitat recovery program,.
-7 formerly incarcerated, 10 high school graduates/GED) completed a 10 week on-site program using Excel, Tableau and basic Python.
+• In Fall 2023, 11 staff members completed a 10 week on-site program using Excel, Tableau and basic Python.
 Use cases included developing a data strategy for the organization, evaluation of gender disparities in privilege/sanction systems, program completion and correlation analyses/feature prediction for program completion and drop-out

-• In Spring 2024 the program was extended to a cohort of 100% adjudicated residents of the therapeutic community.
-They successfully completed a six week ‘Navigating Data’ basic skills course and then requested further training.
-These residents (50% Native Hawaiian, 100% disability, 100% court-adjudicated, 30% women) are currently enrolled in the Alliance Sustainability Analytics in R UN Short Course, leading to Certification in May 2024.
+• In Spring 2024 the program was extended to a cohort residents They successfully completed a six week ‘Navigating Data’ basic skills course and then requested further training.
+These residents are currently enrolled in the Alliance Sustainability Analytics in R UN Short Course, leading to Certification in May 2024.

 • The Alliance Data Partners Landscape Survey was deployed and partnering meetings were held in Spring 2023 to co-produce the DataSkills strategy for Appleseed